ejosephslab/pgrna/README.md

 ### Typical run time:

 The run time depends on the length of the genome.
-For sars-cov-2 typical run time ranges from 1.5 - 2 hours.
+For SARS-CoV-2 (a large RNA virus), typical run time ranges from 1.5 - 2 hours.